, UI/UX & Product Designer in Vienna (Wien), Austria

 SaaS product designDesign systemsAI-driven design workflowsUsability testing

-DungeonFog makes map-making software for tabletop RPGs.
-As lead designer and producer I wore every hat: the product's UX and UI on one side, the marketing that sold it on the other, from motion and storytelling in the campaigns to the analytics steering them.
+DungeonFog makes map-making software for tabletop RPGs, used by over 100,000 people.
+As lead designer and producer I wore every hat: the product's UX and UI on one side, the marketing that sold it on the other.
+I analyzed usage and interviewed users to prioritize the roadmap, and the features I shipped drove a 40% usage spike and a lasting 4 to 6% lift in the active user base.
+I also designed the full UI for Project Deios, funded at €420,000 on Kickstarter, eight times its goal.
 Designing the tool one day and the campaign for it the next, I carried both the craft and the story to market as the company grew.

 Product designMotion designMarketingAnalyticsStorytelling